SAS (All Courses)

 Don’t forget your semicolons!
 And definitely don’t forget to look at your LOG file!!

 - Online SAS Resources from our home page.
-In particular, you should learn to use the UCLA statistical computing site and the SAS documentation for your version of SAS.
+In particular, you should learn to use the UCLA Institute for Digital Research and Education site and the SAS documentation for your version of SAS.

 - “The Little SAS Book” is an excellent resource for beginning SAS programmers.

 - Always look for the latest edition (currently the fifth edition).